crisryantan/dotfiles/README.md

 The `install.sh` script will:
 - Detect your shell (bash/zsh) and configure accordingly
-- Install dependencies (z, vim plugins)
+- Install dependencies (z, vim-plug)
 - Copy dotfiles to your home directory
 - Fix common compatibility issues
 - Set up your terminal prompt